Washington posts first colder than normal February in six years

-While it was cold, the region avoided the bitter cold that befell Texas and large portions of the central U.S.
+While it was cold, the region avoided the bitter cold that befell Texas and large portions of the central United States.

-Snowfall was just 2.8 inches, which was 2.9 inches below normal and the 47th lowest snow for February on record.
+Snowfall was just 2.8 inches, which was 2.9 inches below normal and the 47th lowest for February on record.
 Despite the shortfall, Washington reported snowflakes on 12 days (nearly half!) of the month.
-While snowfall totals were generally light, substantial sleet and freezing rain occurred on several days in addition.
+While snowfall totals were generally light, substantial sleet and freezing rain occurred on several days.

-The combination of melted snow and ice and rain totaled 4.66 inches, 2.04 inches wetter than normal, marking the 19th wettest February on record.
+The combination of melted snow and ice, and rain totaled 4.66 inches, 2.04 inches more than normal, marking the 19th wettest February on record.

 February extremes

-Only one record was broken in the area during the month: Dulles’ 0.57 inches of rain on President’s Day (2/15) besting the old daily record of 0.52 inches from 1992.
+Only one record was broken in the area during the month: Dulles’s 0.57 inches of rain on Presidents’ Day (2/15) besting the old daily record of 0.52 inches from 1992.

-Otherwise, here is the range of weather that was reported in Washington for last month:
+Otherwise, here is the range of weather reported in Washington last month:

 Winter roundup

-The core December to February winter period experienced an average temperature of 39.3 degrees, which was only 1.1 degrees warmer than normal and the chilliest in 6 years:
+The core December to February winter period experienced an average temperature of 39.3 degrees, which was only 1.1 degrees warmer than normal and the chilliest in six years:

-Nationally, the coldest weather focused in the middle of the U.S., thanks to the February Arctic outbreak:
+Nationally, the coldest weather was in the middle of the United States, because of the February Arctic outbreak:

-Washington’s winter rainfall (which includes melted snow and ice) of 11.55 inches was 3.07 inches wetter than normal and the wettest since 2019:
+Washington’s winter rainfall (which includes melted snow and ice) of 11.55 inches was 3.07 inches more than normal and the most since 2019:

 The snowfall of only 5.4 inches was 8.2 inches lower than normal.